magento/merchdocs/src/payment/amazon-pay-manage.md

    ![Orders from Region]({% link images/images/payments-amazon-pay-account-activity-from-region.png %}){: .zoom}
    _Orders from Region_

-1. To find an order, click **Can’t find an order?** and choose the Amazon service that processed the order.
+1. To find an order, click **Can't find an order?** and choose the Amazon service that processed the order.

    ![Can't find an order?]({% link images/images/payments-amazon-pay-account-activity-find-order.png %}){: .zoom}
-   _Can’t find an order?_
+   _Can't find an order?_

 [1]: https://pay.amazon.com/